Updated: Aug 3, 2021

 Setting up Your Classroom

 I would recommend having a designated space for your learning to take place.
 For me it is my kitchen island; I have a large basket under the counter where I keep all of my supplies and books for the unit.
-When I take out my materials and tell my toddler "it's learning time" he (usually) hops up in his chair and we get started.
+When I take out my materials and tell my son "it's learning time" he (usually) hops up in his chair and we get started.
 If I'm not quite prepared, we will start with the morning calendar routine to buy myself a few minutes before he has a chance to wander off.

 In addition to the supplies included in each week's lesson overview, there are a few items that I've found to be helpful.
 You may already have some of them, and there are plenty of suitable alternatives.
 I love that Susie has made her curriculum accessible and affordable by keeping the supply list small.
 These are just suggestions should you choose to enhance your classroom.